hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

    :align: center

-5. The algorithm then does the clustering of our distance matrix through K-means algorithm
+5. The algorithm does the clustering with K-means algorithm

 6. Silhouette scores are calculated from the distance numbers